OWASP/www-chapter-netherlands/index.md

 ## Next Event - Register Now
 Date: March 19 2025
 Location: Utrecht
-Highlights: xplore cutting-edge books and ideas
+Highlights: Explore cutting-edge books and ideas

 Attendance is free and open to all members of the public.